Next wave of cost-of-living payments to hit accounts

 - Published

-Cost-of-living payments worth hundreds of pounds will arrive in millions more people's accounts from Wednesday.
+Cost-of-living payments worth hundreds of pounds will arrive in millions of people's accounts from Wednesday.

 More than 11 million pensioners will receive regular winter fuel payments boosted by an extra £300 this year.